Mark3z/ffc/README.md

 #### Twitch TV JSON API
 The project is at this [link](https://mark3z.github.io/ffc_projects/twitch_tv/main.html).
-I used the API and jQuery to display a some Twitch's channels, their status and if they are streaming or not.
+I used the API and jQuery to display some Twitch's channels, their status and if they are streaming or not.